-EDU 695 ADVANCED STUDENT TEACHING
+EDU 695 STUDENT TEACHING AND SEMINAR (ELEMENTARY)

-Field experience in a selected classroom of local elementary and/or secondary schools as appropriate to the teaching certificate program under the guidance and supervision of an experienced teacher and clinical supervisor.
+Field experience in a selected classroom of local elementary and/or secondary schools as appropriate to the teaching license program under the guidance and supervision of an experienced teacher and clinical supervisor.
 Full-time student teaching for fall or spring session (16 weeks).
-Prerequisite: Completion of all coursework and admission to Student Teaching.
-Each semester.
+Prerequisite: Completion of all coursework and admission to Student Teaching, Each semester.